-- a) Proposals should make use of Sustainable Urban Drainage principles and be able to demonstrate the following: - How they have reduced as far as possible the use of hard, engineered drainage systems - How they intend to manage water at or near the surface and maximise infiltration into the ground, and - How they will use drainage solutions to deliver ecological and community benefits. - How they have maximised the use of "natural" SuDS features including infiltration, swales, storage basins, ponds and wet-lands. - How they have considered water efficiency, for example by incorporating rainwater harvesting technology alongside other SuDS features. - How they have considered tree planting, street trees, rain gardens and green roofs. - b) New development should avoid areas of flood risk as far as possible.
-Development proposals must include a drainage strategy to show how they have included adequate drainage that can cope with a 1 in 100 year flooding event.
-A Flood Risk Assessment (FRA) is required for development sites which are located in flood zones 2, 3a and 3b or any other area of known flood risk and/or drainage issues.
+- a) Proposals should make use of Sustainable Urban Drainage principles and be able to demonstrate the following: - How they have reduced as far as possible the use of hard, engineered drainage system - How they intended to manage water at or near the surface and maximise infiltration into the ground, and - How they will use drainage solutions to deliver ecological and community benefits. - How they have maximised the use of "natural" SuDS features including infiltration, swales, storage basins, ponds and wetlands. - How they have considered water efficiency, for example by incorporating rainwater harvesting technology alongside other SuDS features. - How they have considered tree planting, street trees, rain gardens and green roofs. - b) New development should avoid areas of flood risk as far as possible.
+Development proposals must include a drainage strategy to show how they have included adequate drainage that can cope with a 1 in

-- C) Any proposed new development adjacent to the coast should demonstrate consistency with the Cornwall & Isles of Scilly Shoreline Management Plan (SMP2, 2011, the review of 2016 and any further updates). - d) Portreath Parish Council to be consulted on planning applications in Redruth Parish which have the potential to cause flooding down the valley - e) Proposals to undertake minor works to improve sea defences and strengthen or stabilise cliff faces will be supported where it can be demonstrated that the works are consistent with the management approach in the relevant Shoreline Management Plan and there will be no material adverse impact on the environment and that the ability of biodiversity to adapt to the changing coastline is safeguarded and where it is needed to maintain public access along the coast.
-A detailed schedule of works, including materials to be used, must be submitted to Cornwall Council and agreed prior to works commencing. - f) Consider proposals for major coastal stabilisation works in line with the policy objective set out in the Cornwall and Isles of Scilly Shoreline Management Plan 2.
+- 100 year flooding event.
+A Flood Risk Assessment (FRA) is required for development sites which are located in flood zones 2, 3a and 3b or any other area of known flood risk and/or drainage issues. - c) Any proposed new development adjacent to the coast should demonstrate consistency with the Cornwall & Isles of Scilly Shoreline Management Plan (SMP2, 2011, the review of 2016 and any further updates). - d) Proposals to undertake minor works to improve sea defences and strengthen or stabilise cliff faces will be supported where it can be demonstrated that the works are consistent with the management approach in the relevant Shoreline Management Plan and there will be no material adverse impact on the environment and that the ability of biodiversity to adapt to the changing coastline is safeguarded and where it is needed to maintain public access along the coast.
+A detailed schedule of works, including materials to be used, must be submitted to Cornwall Council and agreed prior to works commencing. - e) Consider proposals for major coastal stabilisation works in line with the policy objective set out in the Cornwall and Isles of Scilly Shoreline Management Plan 2.

-Social and Community Policies 7.15.
-Policy 14: Local Green Space Designations
+Social and Community Policies

+7.15 Policy 14 Local Green Space Designations

-- 7.15.1.
-Paragraphs 99 and 100 of the NPPF allow for local communities through neighbourhood plans to identify for special protection green areas of particular importance to them, by designating land as Local Green Space.
-This designation enables local communities to be able to rule out new development other than in very special circumstances. - 7.15.2.
-Though the VCA, areas of green infrastructure relative to Portreath and Bridge of value to the community have been identified.
-There are wider areas within the Parish, and more formal areas of space that are also recognised of value. - 7.15.3.
-Figure 13 show areas of Local Green Space put forward via the VCA and through our public consultations as green areas of importance to the community.
-A summary description of each Local Green Space can be found in Appendix G. Please also refer to the consultation statement which can found in the supporting evidence base at www.portreathndp.org.
+- 7.15.1 Paragraphs 99 and 100 of the NPPF allow for local communities through neighbourhood plans to identify for special protection green areas of particular importance to them, by designating land as Local Green Space.
+This designation enables local communities to be able to rule out new development other than in very special circumstances. - 7.15.2 Though the VCA, areas of green infrastructure relative to Portreath and Bridge of value to the community have been identified.
+There are wider areas within the Parish, and more formal areas of space that are also recognised of value. - 7.15.3 Figure 13 show areas of Local Green Space put forward via the VCA and through our public consultations as green areas of importance to the community.
+A detailed description of each Local Green Space can be found at Appendix G. Please also refer to the consultation statement which can found in the supporting evidence base at www.portreathndp.org.

-7.15.4.
-This policy intends to protect these areas for posterity as safeguarded land as a Local Green Space designation.
+7.15.4 This policy intends to protect these areas for posterity as safeguarded land as a Local Green Space designation.

-Policy 14: Local Green Space Designations
+Policy 14 Local Green Space Designations